 Step 5.
 Demolition

-Content manipulation can also be itemized as part of demolition is mold removal projects.
-Examples of this would be removing and discarding moldy books, furniture, or other related items.
+Content manipulation can also be included as part of demolition.
+One example of this is removing and discarding moldy books, furniture, or other related items.

 Step 6.
 Decontamination

 After moldy materials have been safely removed from a work zone, structural decontamination can begin.

 “Fogging” the air with a mold killer is a violation of industry standard.

 Surfaces must be wiped down and HEPA vacuumed

 Step 7.
 Structural Drying

 Structural drying is half the battle of mold remediation quality assurance.
 Likewise, this is also where many mistakes are made.

 After all the moldy material have been removed and the area has been decontaminated, the area must then be dried.